-Records indicate that harsh winters on their own did not generate food shortages in London, but harsh winters at times of economic depression did; how devastating they were for the population depended greatly on the readiness of welfare provision (Post 1985).
-Incidentally, in 1740 temperatures were exceptionally low on some days: the Reverend Derham in nearby Upminster, Essex (a regular and careful observer of meteorological and auroral phenomena and a Fellow of the Royal Society), recorded the frost of this winter as the most severe on record and that the temperature on 3 January fell to -24°C. This was after the end of the Maunder minimum - indeed Derham himself had noted the return of aurora over Upminster in 1707, 1726 and 1728 (Lockwood & Barnard 2015).
+in the different parishes, and great benefactions bestowed by the opulent, through which the calamities of the season were much mitigated".
+(This is true to an extent, for example Sir Robert Walpole, the philanthropist and, effectively Britain's first prime minister, donated £1000 - almost £0.1m at today's prices).
+In 1740 a frost fair was held despite the crisis, but in other years such circumstances may have made it impossible.
+Records indicate that harsh winters on their own did not generate food shortages in London, but harsh winters at times of economic depression did and how devastating they were for the population depended greatly on the readiness of welfare provision (Post, 1985).
+Incidentally, in 1740 temperatures were exceptionally low on some days: the Reverend Derham in nearby Upminster, Essex (a regular and careful observer of meteorological and auroral phenomena and Fellow of the Royal Society), recorded the frost of this winter as the most severe on record and that the temperature on 3rd January fell to -24°C. This was after the end of the Maunder minimum - indeed Derham himself had noted the return of aurora over Upminster in 1707, 1726, and 1728 (Lockwood and Barnard, 2015).
 The monthly mean Central England Temperatures (see next section) were -2.8°C in January and -1.6°C February that year.

-Because of these multiple reasons why conditions favourable for frost fairs were not always exploited, we here look at the dates of both frost fairs and of reports that the Thames was frozen sufficiently for people to walk on it (and that the tidal variations did not break up the ice).
+Because of these multiple reasons why the conditions favourable for frost fairs were not always exploited, we here look at the dates of both frost fairs and of reports that the Thames was frozen sufficiently for people to walk on it (and that the tidal variations did not break up the ice).
 However, this record is not homogeneous and the number of reports of such a freezing Thames increases with time over the years 1400-1600 as the number of surviving diaries and chronicles increases.
-It is notable that two of the three reports in 50 years of the mid-16th century exist because of royalty: in 1537, Henry VIII and his queen (then Jane Seymour) rode in a sleigh on the ice-bound river from Whitehall to Greenwich; and at Christmas 1564, Queen Elizabeth I is said to have walked and, in some accounts, practised archery on the frozen Thames.
-That it took royal involvement to generate an account may indicate an underreporting of the phenomenon in other years at this time; many of the chronicles describe some deep and prolonged frosts in England during winters for which we have no reports of the Thames freezing.
+It is notable that two of the three reports in 50 years of the mid-16th century exist because of royalty: in 1537 Henry VIII, with his then queen (Jane Seymour) rode in sleigh on the ice-bound river from Whitehall to Greenwich and at Christmas 1564 Oueen Elizabeth I is said to have walked and, in some accounts practised archery, on the frozen Thames.
+That it took royal involvement to generate an account, may indicate an under-reporting of the phenomenon in other years at this time and many of the chronicles describe some deep and prolonged frosts in England during winters for which we have no reports of the Thames freezing.